 I recently saw a blog post from a very cute, very excited first time mama about what to pack in your hospital bag.
 I showed the list that she wrote out to my husband, and his reply was “is she going on vacation for two weeks before going home?!”
 The truth is, you really don’t need much with you at the hospital.
 In fact, packing less means that you will have less stuff to keep track of, potentially leave behind, and lug around the hospital with you.
 Between taking care of your new addition and family coming and going, your hospital room may start to feel cluttered and chaotic.
 The last thing that you want to do is add a mess of personal belongings on top of that.
 Here is a list of what you really need to take to the hospital with you.
 Hopefully, it will help you to pack your hospital bag without overpacking.

-Can you believe that it is August?
-What happened to the summer??
-We’re getting right to the end of it. 🙁 Anyway, it’s time to share some great deals from Amazon Subscribe & Save for this month!
-Amazon Subscribe & Save is a great way to find deals on diapers, baby food, snacks, personal care items, coffee, cleaning supplies, and just about any other consumable product that you use within your home.
-Keep reading to see what is coming in my August order and suggestions for great deals for your monthly order.
+Happy November!
+It’s a new month, and that means that it’s time to talk about how to save on your household staples with Amazon Subscribe & Save.
+You can use subscribe and save to find deals on diapers, baby food, snacks, personal care items, coffee, cleaning supplies, and just about any other consumable product that you use within your home.
+Keep reading to see what is coming in my November order and suggestions for great deals on Amazon subscribe and save for your monthly order.